 Strengths and Weaknesses

-The following table presents an analysis of the strengths and weaknesses of Teradata Corporation (TDC) and Informatica Inc. (INFA).
+Below is a comparison table outlining the key strengths and weaknesses of Teradata Corporation (TDC) and Informatica Inc. (INFA) based on the most recent available data.

 | Criterion | Teradata Corporation (TDC) | Informatica Inc. (INFA) |